jacoxnet/pizza/README.md

 ### session

 The app uses session storage to hold the current shopping cart items prior to placing an order.
 By using session storage, the cart will be there for the user when she returns again after closing the app's window.
+However, because session storage is flushed by Django on logout, it was necessary to save the users' carts to the database so the carts can be restored when they login again.

 ## How to use